Scale Worlds

 Environment Testing

-Multiple environment schemes were designed and tested with user interface experts to determine optimal layouts for learning.
-These studies informed decisions about spatial organization, entity placement, and navigation flow.
+We designed multiple environment schemes and tested them with user interface experts to find the layouts that worked best for learning.
+Those studies shaped our decisions about spatial organization, entity placement, and navigation flow.

 Forest environment layout diagram